YinonGindi/Microsoft_Sentinel/Automation/WatchlistCleanup/README.md

 | Role Assignment | `Microsoft.Authorization/roleAssignments` | Grants **Microsoft Sentinel Contributor** on the workspace |

 ## Post-Deployment

+> **Important:** The Logic App is deployed in a **Disabled** state.
+After verifying the configuration and role assignment, enable it manually in the Azure portal or via CLI.

 After deployment, verify the Logic App's managed identity has the **Microsoft Sentinel Contributor** role on the workspace.
 The template assigns this automatically, but if the workspace is in a different subscription you may need to assign it manually.